 By collecting email addresses, you're setting yourself up to launch a drip-style email marketing campaign, which is a huge win.

-Write that down and stick it to your wall, then say it to yourself out loud, and now go tell a coworker.
+You don’t want to ever forget that all of this work is about building relationships.
+Write that down and stick it to your wall, then say it out loud to yourself, and now go tell a coworker.

 One thing to remember is that because B2B lead nurturing takes longer than B2C, it's important to ensure that you have enough content to support your campaign from start to finish.